What is Zelle?

 Bank Fees

 Individual banks may charge fees for using Zelle for business transactions.
 These fees can vary depending on the bank and your account type.
 Some banks may charge a flat fee for each transaction, while others may have a tiered fee structure based on the amount of money being transferred.
 It’s essential to check with your specific bank to understand the fees associated with using Zelle for business purposes.
+While there are no transfer fees for using Zelle, regular account fees may still apply to enrolled users.

 What banks work with Zelle?

 Zelle is compatible with over 2,000 major banks and credit unions in the United States.
 If your business operates through a bank account at one of these institutions, you can seamlessly integrate Zelle into your payment processes.
+Many banks do not offer purchase protection for Zelle payments.
+Money sent via Zelle is deposited directly into the recipient’s bank account, ensuring a seamless transaction process.

 You can visit Zelle for a complete list or search by your bank or credit union.
 Some notable institutions include the following: